Structure Your Workspace

 Add these leading indicators to the KPI tree to create a complete picture of the levers you can pull to help grow the company.

-Step Two: One Outcome Per Trio
+Step Two: One Outcome (or Key Result) Per Trio

 Ideally, you would assign one Outcome to each product trio.
 These Outcomes are enabling constraints that focus the trio on improvements you are confident will lead to growth within the company, while still giving them the freedom to figure out the best way to achieve them.